Akibalogh/slack-tools/PRD.md

 - 🔄 Historical tracking of audit results over time

 **Could Have:**
-- ⏳ Automated invitations to add missing members
+- ✅ Automated invitations to add missing members (See Feature 4)
 - ⏳ Slack/Telegram notifications when gaps are found
 - ⏳ Dashboard view of audit results
 - ⏳ Integration with CRM for customer account mapping